FAQs

 How much does the program cost?

-Our family classes for teens and young adults breaks down to 3.5 hours total of coaching per week, by licensed and insured professionals (1 hour and 45 minutes for the learners, 1 hour and 45 minutes for the parents/social coaches).
-Included in the cost are all of the program materials, including the PEERS handouts, video replays of every class, and the supplementary materials on trauma-informed nervous system education, mindfulness, and interoception skills.
+Our programs for teens and young adults breaks down to 3.5 hours total of coaching per week, by licensed and insured professionals (1 hour and 45 minutes for the teen/young adult, 1 hour and 45 minutes for the parents/caregivers).
+All of the program materials are included — the PEERS handouts, video replays of every class, and the supplementary materials on trauma-informed nervous system education, mindfulness, and interoception skills.

 Do you take insurance?